 - Museo e Galleria Borghese

-- Laghetto di Villa Borghese & Temple of Asclepius
+- Laghetto di Villa Borghese and Temple of Asclepius

-- Bioparco di Roma (Zoo – great for kids)
+- Bioparco di Roma (nice zoo for kids)

-- Casina Valadier – great to see from outside or dinner
+- Casina Valadier (great to see from the outside or to have dinner)

-This, like most museums in Rome, is a private collection that was eventually handed over to the state.
-This would either be by gifting it or lack of heirs.
-Some important works are:
+This, like most museums in Rome, is a private collection that was eventually handed over to the state as a gift or due to a lack of heirs.
+Here are some important works to see: